Skip to main content

 In addition to all Pro files:

-• config/webpack/rscWebpackConfig.js - RSC-specific webpack configuration
+• config/webpack/rscWebpackConfig.js or config/rspack/rscWebpackConfig.js - RSC-specific bundler configuration

 • app/javascript/src/HelloServer/ - Example RSC component (replaces HelloWorld)